metheos/OnStarJS/README.md

     pnpm test:unit

+### Auth

+    pnpm test:auth

 ### Functional

 These tests will execute actual requests to the OnStar API.
-They will perform a Get Account Vehicles request followed by a Cancel Alert request.
+They will perform a Get Account Vehicles request followed by a Cancel Alert request and then a Diagnostics request.

 Because of this, the test will require actual OnStar credentials to run.
 To provide them, copy `.env.example` to `.env` and replace the placeholder values inside.